 How can R&D relief help agricultural businesses?

 Research and Development (R&D) tax relief has attracted a lot of media interest in recent years – much of it due to the abuse of the scheme.
-This has distracted from how valuable it is, including in agriculture, where the huge potential for R&D is often overlooked.
+The relief still delivers significant value, but renewed focus on compliance from HMRC means businesses, including those in agriculture, should ensure they have a robust approach to identifying where R&D activity may be taking place.

 What could qualify for R&D?

-There are many problems and challenges facing UK agriculture, but the good news is that the work to resolve some of these can often qualify for R&D tax relief.
-This is true across a wide range of issues.
+There are many problems and challenges facing UK agriculture, but the good news is that the work to resolve some of these can qualify for R&D tax relief.
+Economic, environmental and commercial factors are often triggers for technological innovation.
+This is true across a range of issues.

-• Rising input costs: The cost of essential farm inputs like fuel, fertiliser, pesticides and equipment has increased, impacting farm profitability.
-Cost-saving methods removing the requirement for traditional fuels, pesticides and chemicals or developing alternative pesticides, fertilisers etc can attract relief
+- Rising input costs: The cost of essential farm inputs like fuel, fertiliser, pesticides and equipment has increased, impacting farm profitability.
+Cost-saving methods aiming to develop alternatives to traditional fuels, pesticides and chemicals can attract relief

-• Environmental sustainability: The UK faces challenges in balancing agricultural production with environmental objectives.
-Developing methods to meet goals to reduce emissions while increasing or even maintaining production can qualify for the relief
+- Environmental sustainability: The UK faces challenges in balancing agricultural production with environmental objectives.
+Developing methods to meet regulatory goals to reduce emissions while increasing or even maintaining production can qualify for the relief

-• Quality and animal welfare: This is not a new challenge, but one about which there is increasing awareness and visibility.
-Experimentation with animal nutrition and feeding strategies to improve animal welfare, breeding ability or product quality is another potential qualifying area
+- Quality and animal welfare: This is not a new challenge, but one about which there is increasing awareness and visibility.
+Experimentation with animal nutrition to improve animal welfare, breeding ability or product quality is another potential qualifying area

 Moreover, developing or contributing to studies involving the development of biotechnology and agricultural technology (agritech) is at the forefront of agricultural development.
-Precision agriculture that uses tools such as GPS, drones and data analytics to optimise resource use and maximise crop production efficiency is another key area of R&D within the industry.
+Precision agriculture, developing novel GPS and drone technologies and new data analytics-driven approaches to optimise resource use and maximise crop production efficiency are other potential areas of R&D within the industry.

 Agricultural R&D often involves collaboration between universities and research institutions.
 These collaborations can facilitate knowledge exchange and accelerate the development of new technologies and practices.
-Provided you are a trading company, your level of contribution can qualify for the relief.
+Where trading companies are collaborating with academic institutions on scientific studies, R&D tax relief may be available on the company’s contribution.

 What R&D relief can do for the agricultural industry

-In 2024, the two R&D schemes, SME and RDEC, were replaced by a simplified merged R&D scheme.
-This means that trading companies subject to corporation tax undertaking qualifying research and development can claim a taxable expenditure credit of 20% of their qualifying expenditure, subject to some conditions.
+In 2024, the two R&D schemes, SME and RDEC, were replaced by a merged R&D scheme.
+This means most trading companies subject to corporation tax undertaking qualifying research and development can claim a taxable expenditure credit of 20% of their qualifying expenditure, subject to some conditions.

 How S&W can help you with R&D